View Document Text

 substantial number of HFG’s accounts, including accounts not maintained at Schwab.

-other technology that (i) provide access to client account data (such as trade confirmations and account statements);
+and other technology that (i) provide access to client account data (such as trade confirmations and account

-(ii) facilitate trade execution and allocate aggregated trade orders for multiple client accounts; (iii) provide research,
+statements); (ii) facilitate trade execution and allocate aggregated trade orders for multiple client accounts; (iii)

-office functions, recordkeeping and client reporting.
-Schwab Advisor Services also offers other services intended to
+(v) assist with back-office functions, recordkeeping and client reporting.
+Schwab Advisor Services also offers other

 In evaluating whether to recommend or require that clients custody their assets at Schwab, HFG may take into